tommie/tommie.github.io/_posts/2025-09-07-helical-spring-calculator.md

 - Spring constant _k = Gd⁴/(8D³N)_ where _G_ is the shear modulus
 - Compression force _F = k × δ_ (deflection)

-Rather than using some manufacturer datasheet I found on the web and calculate it manually, I decided to build a proper web tool.
+Rather than using [Optimized dimensioning of helical compression springs](https://www.sciencedirect.com/science/article/pii/S0997753824001657) and calculate it manually, I decided to build a proper web tool.
 It's a beautiful example of what Claude Code is great at.

 ## Implementation with Claude Code